Electric co-ops sending crews to Florida for hurricane repairs

 The favor has been returned, as Missouri co-ops received assistance restoring power following ice storms in 2007 and 2009.

-Missouri’s assistance efforts are being spearheaded by the Association of Missouri Electric Cooperatives.
+Missouri’s assistance efforts are spearheaded by the Association of Missouri Electric Cooperatives.
 The Jefferson City-based association represents all 47 of Missouri’s electric cooperatives.